NetworkGames: Simulating Cooperation in Network Games with Personality-driven LLM Agents: Conclusion

 \section{Conclusion}

-This work introduces \textbf{NetworkGames}, a framework bridging the gap between Large Language Model agents and Network Science.
-By populating canonical network structures with personality-driven LLM agents, we moved beyond the limitations of traditional game-theoretic simulations.
-Our experiments yielded two pivotal insights: first, that the "Small-World" property of efficient global transport can be detrimental to the survival of cooperation; and second, that in realistic Scale-Free networks, the personality traits of hub nodes are the single most critical determinant of collective welfare.
+This work introduces \textbf{NetworkGames}, a framework bridging the gap between Generative Agents and Geometric Deep Learning.
+By abstracting social simulation as a message-passing process governed by LLM policies, we uncovered dynamics invisible to traditional game theory.
+We demonstrated that the ``Small-World'' property allows defection to metastasize, and that the personality traits of network hubs are the single most critical determinant of collective welfare.

-These findings underscore that the design of resilient digital societies requires a dual focus: structurally, on preserving local community integrity against global volatility; and socially, on the strategic cultivation of prosocial leadership within network hubs.
-We hope this open-source framework facilitates further exploration into the complex dynamics of artificial social systems.
+These findings suggest that resilient digital societies cannot be engineered by rules alone; they require a structural approach.
+Preserving local community integrity against global volatility, and strategically cultivating prosocial leadership within structural hubs, are essential for the survival of cooperation in artificial social systems.
+We hope this open-source framework facilitates further exploration into the physics of AI societies.